 Culbreth Wealth Management's ("Advisor") principal service is providing fee-based asset management services and financial planning services.
 The Advisor practices custom management of portfolios, on a discretionary basis, according to the client's objectives.
 The Advisor's primary approach is to use a asset allocation strategies aimed at optimizing risk adjusted performance.
-The Advisor may use any of the following: exchange listed securities, foreign securities, United States government securities, municipal securities, commercial paper, CDs, mutual funds, variable life insurance, and variable annuities to accomplish this objective.
+The Advisor may use any of the following to accomplish this objective: exchange listed securities, foreign securities, United States government securities, municipal securities, commercial paper, promissory notes, CDs, mutual funds, variable life insurance, variable annuities, private placements, securitized 1031 exchanges (Delaware statutory trusts or DSTs), partnerships/LLCs investing in real estate or oil and gas interests, and interval funds (including private equity interval funds).
 The Advisor measures and selects mutual funds by using various criteria, such as the fund manager's tenure, and/or overall career performance.
 The Advisor may recommend, on occasion, redistributing investment allocations to diversify the portfolio in an effort to reduce risk and increase performance.
 The Advisor may recommend specific stocks to increase sector weighting and/or dividend potential.
-The Advisor may recommend employing cash positions as a possible hedge against market movement which may adversely affect the portfolio.
+The Advisor may recommend employing cash positions in high-interest bank accounts as a possible hedge against market movement that may adversely affect the portfolio.
 The Advisor may recommend selling positions for reasons that include, but are not limited to, harvesting capital gains or losses, business or sector risk exposure to a specific security or class of securities, overvaluation or overweighting of the position(s) in the portfolio, change in risk tolerance of client, or any risk deemed unacceptable for the client's risk tolerance.